oconnor663/jacko.io/posts/async_tasks.md

 [atomic_weapons]: https://www.youtube.com/watch?v=A8eCGOqgvH4

 [^waker_per_task]: We could also construct a unique `Waker` for each task and
-    then only poll tasks that have woken up.
+    then only poll the tasks that received wakeups.
 We saw [`futures::future::JoinAll`][join_all] do something like this in Part One.
-    We could even get this "for free" by replacing our tasks `Vec` with a [`FuturesUnordered`].
+    We could get this "for free" by replacing our tasks `Vec` with a [`FuturesUnordered`].

 [join_all]: https://docs.rs/futures/latest/futures/future/fn.join_all.html